mapcrafter/mapcrafter/docs/configuration.rst

 directory where it can find the Minecraft World (``input_dir`` of the world section ``myworld`` in the example above).

-Every map sections represents a rendered Minecraft World.
+Every map section represents a rendered Minecraft World.
 You can specifiy things like rotation of the world, rendermode, texture pack and texture size for each map.